TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-delete-failure/solution-gcs-cluster-deleteerror.md

 # GCS cluster DeleteError

 <!--issueDescription-->

-***INTERNAL CONTENT DO NOT PROVIDE TO CUSTOMER***
+**INTERNAL CONTENT!
+DO NOT PROVIDE TO CUSTOMER!**

 This error message is caused when clusters with custom vnet have GCS enable issue a delete DeleteCertificatesFromKeyVaultActivity tries to delete the GCS cert and fails.
 <!--/issueDescription-->

-Please follow recommended document to delete the DeleteError cluster
+Please follow recommended document to delete the DeleteError cluster.

 ## **Recommended Documents**